WWF Risk Filter Suite v3.0

-WWF’s Risk Filter tools - the Water Risk Filter and Biodiversity Risk Filter - enable companies and investors to assess and act to nature-related risks to strengthen resilience
+The WWF Risk Filter Suite contains two free online tools – WWF Water Risk Filter and WWF Biodiversity Risk Filter - designed to be used by companies and financial institutions to assess and act on their water and biodiversity risks

 Register to the Webinar REGISTER HERE